Personal data protection

 our legitimate interests, mainly justified by:

-interest in future resumption of negotiations on establishment of contractual cooperation
+3. interest in future resumption of negotiations on establishment of employment relationship

-if the law requires a consent of the employee with processing, we will always ask for it in advance
+if the law requires a consent of the job applicant with processing, we will always ask for it in advance

 4. Recipients of personal data: